jimmoffitt/developer_advocate.blog/MetadataExchange.md

 Audience?
 Human readable?
 Finished Values?
 Counts?
+Use of Direct Messages?
+Systems will poll every 10 minutes, then defined triggers will start streaming.

 Systems could tweet any time there are metadata updates (new sites, new sensors).